 Supervisor Qualifications All adult supervisors must comply with the Working with Children Authority - Blue Cards procedure and be able to identify, and respond to, risks or hazards that may emerge during the activity.
 A registered teacher must be appointed to maintain overall responsibility for the activity.
 At least one adult supervisor is required to be: A registered teacher with knowledge of the activity and its potential hazards V or An adult supervisor, working under the direct supervision of a registered teacher, with competence (knowledge and skills) in the activity.
-Nudgee Beach Environmental Education Centre staff are registered teachers who have the knowledge and sk conduct the various experiments and activities.
-NBEEC Unit Support Officers (adult support staff hold a curre card as a requirement of their employment with the Queensland Department of Education) have the knowledge nt blue
+Nudgee Beach Environmental Education Centre teaching staff are registered teachers who have the knowledge and skilss to conduct the various biological experiments and activities.
+NBEEC Unit Support Officers (adults support staff hold a current blue card as a requirement of their employment with the Queensland Department of Education) have the support staff activities.